AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 #### Returns:

-* predictedValue: A value that is predicted by the model
+* predictedValue: A value that is predicted by the model.

 ## Inherited From